 The surname Lecitch was first found in Laycock, now a a suburb of the town of Keighley in the West Riding of Yorkshire.
 The first record of the family dates back to the Yorkshire Poll Tax Rolls of 1273 where Johanna Lakkoc; Johannes de Laccok; and Thomas de Lacokke were each listed.

 Because of the proximity to the Scottish border, records in Scotland were found as early as 1492 when William Laicok was vicar of Retre (Rattray.)
 Later John Lacok canon of Dunkeld, was auditor of accounts of the bishopric between 1505 and 1517.

 Early History of the Lecitch family

-Another 244 words (17 lines of text) covering the years 1685 and 1648 are included under the topic Early Lecitch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lecitch research.
+Another 122 words (9 lines of text) covering the years 1685 and 1648 are included under the topic Early Lecitch History in all our PDF Extended History products and printed products wherever possible.

 Lecitch Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Lecitch has been spelled many different ways, including Lacock, Laycock, Leacock and others.

 Early Notables of the Lecitch family (pre 1700)